-The Blue Ribbon Partners, founded in 2004, is now recognized as the Spirit of 12 Partners and embodies the team's commitment to the Pacific Northwest community and its fans.
+FOUNDED IN 2004, the Spirit of 12 Partners embodie sthe team’s commitment to the Pacific Northwest community and its fans.

 Big Brothers Big Sisters of Puget Sound is a true change agent, committed to providing an adult mentor for every child who needs or wants one.
 Mentoring is a proven strategy that changes how our children grow up in America by meeting critical needs of our region’s children and engaging all levels of community.
 We help children build the attitudes and behaviors needed to stay in school, succeed academically, make healthy choices, and create promising futures.
 Big Brothers Big Sisters of Puget Sound is the largest mentoring organization in Washington State, serving 2,500 children in King, Pierce, and Kitsap counties.
 By matching children with adult mentors in one-to-one relationships, we transform the life of a child (a Little), transform the life of an adult (a Big) and together transform our schools, our neighborhoods and our communities for the better. www.bbbsps.org.